- As low as $388/Night

 Deluxe Unit

 With a cavernous layout, this condo comfortably accommodates up to 5 guests, offering a king-sized bed in the oceanfront master bedroom, a queen bed, and a twin bed in the guest room.
-The living area features beautiful, expansive ocean vistas, with huge sliding glass doors that open directly to the striking scenery.
+The living area features charming, expansive ocean vistas, with sizable sliding glass doors that open directly to the gorgeous scenery.
 The condo is located on the second level of the building.

 Unwind and indulge in your favorite entertainment with Intelligent TVs featured in both bedrooms, accepting you to stream your preferred shows with ease.